Lie-orthogonal operators: Invariant ideals of Lie-orthogonal operators

 \begin{proof} We fix arbitrary elements $x$, $y$ and $z$ from~$L$.
-Using the invariance of Killing form $K(x, y)$ of the algebra~$L$ with respect to each automorphism of~$L$, we derive that $K([Jx,Jy],Jz)=K([x,y],z)$.
+Using the invariance of the Killing form $K(x, y)$ of the algebra~$L$ with respect to each automorphism of~$L$, we derive that $K([Jx,Jy],Jz)=K([x,y],z)$.
 At the same time, Lie orthogonality of~$J$ implies that $K([Jx,Jy],Jz)=K([x,y],Jz)$.
-Therefore, $K([x,y],Jz-z)=0$, i.e., the image $\mathrm{Im} (J-\Id_L)$ is contained in the orthogonal complement to the derivative~$L'$ with respect to the Killing form~$K$.
+Therefore, $K([x,y],Jz-z)=0$, i.e., the image $\mathrm{im} (J-\Id_L)$ is contained in the orthogonal complement to the derived algebra~$L'$ with respect to the Killing form~$K$.
 As well known, this complement coincides with the radical~$R$. \end{proof}

-Let $I_\mu$ denote the ideal of the algebra~$L$, that is introduced in Lemma~\ref{LemmaOnIdealsRelatedToRootSubsp}.
 Suppose that the underlying field of~$L$ is algebraically closed.
+Given a number~$\mu$, let $I_\mu$ denote the ideal of the algebra~$L$ that was introduced in Lemma~\ref{LemmaOnIdealsRelatedToRootSubsp}.

 \begin{corollary} Let $J$ be a Lie-orthogonal automorphism of a finite-dimensional Lie algebra~$L$.
 Then for any eigenvalue~$\mu$ of~$J$, which is not equal to one, the corresponding ideal $I_\mu$ is a nilpotent ideal of nilpotence degree not greater than two. \end{corollary}